The Handyguys answer a question about using bondo on rotted wood and they discuss the different varieties of ladders.

 My first inclination is to replace the rotted wood.
 Weather or not you need to do this depends on the extent of the damage.
 Feel free to email us a few pictures and we can give you a better assessment.
 In my opinion replacing the wood is actually easier and looks significantly better when done.
 I sometimes have trouble making a patch disappear after I paint.
 If replacing the wood is definitely out then you have a few general steps.

 1) Remove ALL loose wood, rotted wood, dust and debris.
 If you do not get out the rot it may continue deeper.
-A tool like a Dremel can help with this along with scrapers, utility knives and so forth.
+A tool like a Dremel and its carving bits can help with this along with scrapers, utility knives and so forth.

-Or, if you had a ready supply of Cyanoacrylate (super glue) you could use that to harden the fibers (the liquid type, not the gel)
+2) If needed, you could use Cyanoacrylate (super glue) to harden the fibers (the liquid type, not the gel).

 The hard part is when you have edge details or unusual shapes.

 I have never used Bondo but I do not see why your couldn’t as long as you went through getting the old rot out and hardening the fibers first.

 Just to piggy back on what Brian already said.
 I have used Bondo on exterior wood applications and I like it.
 I used the version that is sold in the paint section of the big box stores for just this application.
 I think it is the same as the auto version.

 I have used Bondo on a rotted porch post.
 I cleaned out as much rot as possible and applied the Bondo.
 It hardens fast so you have to get used to it.
 In my opinion, Bondo works better for exterior applications then most other wood fillers for this purpose.

 My porch posts have held up great.
 Make sure you prime and paint after it hardens.
 You can do this same day I believe because it hardens so fast.

 Here is a link to Bondo for wood.